Back Stitch Vs Outline Stitch For Beginners| Which One Is Best For Outlining In Embroidery?

 When it comes to outlining, both simple backstitch and outline stitch can do the job, but they each offer a different look and feel.
 Such as:

 A simple backstitch creates a pattern that is a clean, straight line.
 It’s straightforward and strong, making it ideal for crisp outlines where you want a solid, defined edge.
 This is especially useful for shapes and text where clarity is key.
+Just like you can do Mattress stitch in knitting.

 Simple Back Stitch Vs Outline Stitch Which Is Better For Outline